Misfit (DC Comics): Powers and abilities

 Misfit has the ability to teleport vast distances without error, and without needing to know the layout of her destination.
 Oracle refers to her as "the most powerful teleporter I've ever encountered".
-Apparently, this ability also allows her to bypass security systems, as she is able to enter Oracle's home without triggering any of the alarms, a feat not even Batman or the Martian Manhunter have been able to achieve; she also knows the real names of the Birds of Prey, information she could have only gotten by hiding in Oracle's operations center and listening to her discussions with the team.

 Misfit's power is limited to herself and non-living objects in her possession.
 After temporarily "borrowing" Misfit's powers, Black Alice teleports away with Granny Goodness, making her explode in the process.

-Misfit also has some degree of accelerated healing; when she is shot in the belly with a bullet intended for Huntress, she heals completely mere minutes later, and later she mentions "the way I don't stay wounded if I get hurt" to Oracle.
-Darkseid is able to discern that Misfit heals faster while teleporting, as she's able to rebuild her burnt off face in a few "jumps".
+Misfit also has some degree of accelerated healing; when she is shot in the stomach with a bullet intended for Huntress, she heals completely mere minutes later, and later she mentions "the way I don't stay wounded if I get hurt" to Oracle.
+Darkseid is able to discern that Misfit heals faster while teleporting, as she is able to rebuild her burnt off face in a few "jumps".
 She also appears to have some degree of enhanced strength, though this has not been confirmed.
 Her powers are apparently natural metahuman abilities that she was born with, as opposed to being the result of some outside influence after birth.
 These abilities are magical (Homo Magi) in nature, and this allows Black Alice to channel them.

 During her tenure with the Birds of Prey, Misfit has received extensive martial arts training by Oracle.
 Despite lacking the skills and the experience of her teammates, Misfit has improved enough to be able to defend herself, and even to beat more experienced metahumans, like Livewire and four other unnamed metahuman girls.

-Other characters named Misfit
+Other versions

-An unrelated character named Misfit appears in Kamandi.
-He is a psychic mutant and an enemy of the eponymous character.
-Misfit also appears in Batman: The Brave and the Bold, voiced by Dee Bradley Baker.
+The Teen Titans storyline "Titans of Tomorrow...
+Today!" reveals that as an adult in an alternate future timeline, Charlotte operates as the Huntress in the Titans Army, and has dyed her hair blonde and wears fishnet stockings, like Black Canary.